 A British crime drama about a priest who solves crimes.
 In the 1950s.
 It’s actually a fun show all told.
 Based on the novels of G.K.
 Chesterton.

 Sadly the majority of the queers, male or female, were evil or insane.
 Not a great track record.
-And given the time period, I get that.
-But still.
+Even given the time period.